 Step 2: Create an Online Presence

-In today’s digital age, having an online presence is a game-changer, especially if you’re keen on expanding your house sitting services beyond your local neighborhood.
+In today’s digital age, having an online presence is a game-changer, especially if you’re keen on expanding your house sitting services beyond your local neighbourhood.

 Now, I know what you might be thinking – do I really need a website or a blog?
 While it’s not mandatory, especially if you’re thriving on word-of-mouth in your community, having a digital space of your own can significantly boost your reach and credibility.
 And trust me, this becomes increasingly important if you plan to travel and house sit in different locations.